History of Scouting in the NWT

 In 1964 the national Council of Scouts Canada authorized the adoption of a series of special badges for use in Arctic communities.
 The badge requirements illustrate some of the arts, crafts and life skills appropriate to these areas.
 In large part the requirements for these badges were actually designed by Arctic Scouts.
 Only Cubs and Scouts who live in the NWT are eligible to earn and wear these badges.
 (Although I've heard that groups in the Yukon and Northern Alberta have also adopted their use.)

-1. Make and use an effective bow and arrow set with weighted arrow for stunning small game and be able to string and unstring a bow.
+BOWMAN 1.
+Make and use an effective bow and arrow set with weighted arrow for stunning small game and be able to string and unstring a bow.
+2. Hit a reasonable target at least 20 yards away about 60% of the time.
+3. Know the safety precautions and particularly know why arrows should not be shot straight up. |

 CUB INTERPRETER